Taking the kids to the drive-in? Here are 5 things you probably don’t think to bring to the drive-in (but wish you had)!

 Glow toys– The last thing you want to happen at the drive-in is having to search for your child in the dark.
 Wearing a glowing necklace or bracelet helps you keep track of your children in the drive-in darkness.
 Bringing some kind of light-up or glow toys not only keeps them busy before the movie but also helps you keep tabs on their location.
 There is no substitute for close supervision (especially at night) but this is a visual way to do a quick check so Mom can enjoy the movie without constantly yelling for her kids in a panic.
 These BSeen LED bracelets are designed for exactly that!
 Check out the details here: LINK

 Bug Spray– Nothing can ruin movie night like being eaten alive by mosquitos.
 You will be in the dark with areas of bright light (which attracts bugs) and probably near woods.
 There will be mosquitos.
-Grab your favorite kid safe bug spray/insect repellant to throw in the car.
-(No open flames at the drive-in so you will have to forego the Citronella candle)!
+Grab your favorite kid safe bug spray/insect repellant to throw in the car (this is the one I am using because it has all natural ingredients)!
+Remember- no open flames at the drive-in so you will have to forego the Citronella candle.
 I am one of those people who attract mosquitos (lucky me!) so I have tried LOTS of different products.
-My favorite is the OFF Clip On.
+My favorite spray alternative is the OFF Clip On.
 It is a small fan-like device that runs on batteries and clips to your clothing.
 NOTHING TO SPRAY ON!!!
 It provides head-to-toe protection for up to 12 hours, is whisper quiet, and you can purchase refills to use it over and over.
 It is my lifesaver and should help keep you from bite-free at the drive-in.

 Flashlight– Making your way to the restrooms in the dark is like running the gauntlet.
 You have to dodge trees, people, speaker poles, small children, blankets on the ground, possibly small animals… You just don’t know because you can’t see in the dark.
 Unless you have night vision, you will want to have a flashlight to make the inevitable trip to the potty.
 It doesn’t have to be a Maglite either.
 Something dull but that gives enough light to see the ground will be perfect for safety (both walking safety and not annoying your neighbors).